 This document provides procedures for the functioning of the National Organic Standards Board (NOSB) and is designed to assist the NOSB in its responsibilities.
-New NOSB members are encouraged to review this manual in depth as well as to become familiar with the Organic Foods Production Act (OFPA), the USDA organic regulations at 7 CFR Part 205, and the NOSB Member Guide.
+This policy and procedures manual does not supersede authority or responsibilities as specified in the Federal Advisory Committee Act or the Organic Foods Production Act (OFPA).
+NOSB members are encouraged to review this manual in depth as well as to become familiar with the OFPA, the USDA organic regulations at 7 CFR Part 205, and the NOSB Member Guide.
 Members are advised to periodically review the contents to refresh their understanding of the NOSB's role and duties.
 NOSB members are entrusted with the responsibility to act in the best interests of all members of the organic community and the public at large.
 The NOSB's success relies upon the ability to understand each other's respective roles, and to develop successful working relationships.